hinter-net/hinter-cline/hinter-helper.md

 ### Example: Sending a Separate File

-You can also use a draft file as a "control file" to send other types of files, like images or archives.
+You can also create a draft to send other types of files, like images or archives.

 ```yaml
 ---